 Can IV Therapy Be Provided Safely at Home?

 Having to constantly visit the hospital can be a stressful and disruptive experience.
+Medical escort and transport services can be expensive as well.
 Home IV infusions can allow for earlier discharge, fewer trips to the hospital, lower risks of hospital-acquired infections, while keeping patients comfortable at home.

 Jaga-Me Medical Home Care helps patients to transit successfully from hospital to home, by providing hospital-grade care in the comfort of home.
 After booking an appointment with us, our team of home care experts will ensure that everything is well set up and safely administer IV therapy in your own home.